Karl van Beethoven: Louis von Hoven

 Historical documentation of Louis's whereabouts diminish considerably after the late 1870s.
 One of the last recorded evidences of him is found in author Paul Nettl's article "Beethoven's Grand-Nephew in America" where he is said to have been seen in Paris in 1890, sick and impoverished.
 It was thought that the place and date of his death were unknown; however, a discovered note drawn up by the Hietzing Court in Maria van Beethoven's probate file reveals that Louis von Hoven (aka Ludwig Johann van Beethoven) died in Brussels on 15 October 1913.

 In 1907, the von Hoven family moved to Brussels.
 Karl Julius was old enough to work and took employment at numerous Belgian, French and English journals.
 On 26 September 1916, he enlisted in the Austrian Army for a short time.
 Marie van Beethoven, living alone and unable to care for herself, was moved to a nursing home where she died on 19 May 1917.
 Karl Julius did not attend his mother's funeral due to complications resulting from anemia, neurasthenia and malnutrition.
 He had been admitted to Garrison Hospital in April; and it took until August for the authorities to notify him of his mother's death.
 By June, his health had improved and he was re–assigned "unarmed office duty".
-On 1 September 1917, Karl Julius was awarded his mother's final belongings: a ring, an alarm clock, and 27 Kroen and 31 Heller cash.
+On 1 September 1917, Karl Julius was awarded his mother's final belongings: a ring, an alarm clock, and 27 Kronen and 31 Heller cash.

 On 3 December 1917, Karl Julius underwent surgery for an intestinal blockage.
 A few days later, on 9 December, he died of peritonitis.
 Although all his next of kin were listed as "deceased", the probate file stated that his aunt, Karoline Weidinger (widowed), was supposedly still living.
 Karl Julius was buried on 13 December 1917 next to his mother.
 His death as being the "last Beethoven" attracted media attention: "Yesterday the last bearer of the name Beethoven died in the Garrison Hospital.
 Karl Julius van Beethoven, a grandson of the great master's brother, was born in 1870 in Munich ..."
 (Nueus Wiener Journal, 11 December 1917); "The relatives who attended the funeral were ...
 Dr. Raoul E. Wedinger, his mother Hermine Weidinger, and their daughter Elsa.
 They were related to Mr. van Beethoven only in female lineage."
 (Fremden-Blatt, 17 December 1917); and the Das interessante Blatt published a photograph of Karl, dated 20 December 1917.